skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thu'fir lands in darkness twenty feet down, on a set of sharp spikes.
 Thordek pulls Skeeve up.
-Skeeve cries out the name of his staff, "Sucursis!".
+Skeeve cries out the name of his staff, "Sucursis!"
 The staff obeys and returns to his hand.
 He casts levitate on Thu'fir and they help him out of the hole.
 Enoch heals his wounds, which are severe, but not life-threatening.

 While still levitating Thu'fir moves over to the door to open it, and floats through.
 The others prepare to jump across.
 The jump is a bit